tiz314/TuringMachine/README.md

 By now, the implementation doesn't accept states called by names, but only represented by a single character (numbers and letters, so 35 possible states)

+The execution can also be switched to step-by-step execution to better understand the algorithm behaviour.

+### Multiple tapes

+The software includes an implementation of a different version of the original Universal turing machine, including the possibility to use two different tapes instead of one.

 ## Credits

 Thanks to [Mighty Gibbon](https://github.com/alberto-mg) for the first version of the file management and Staring Linus :| for the great idea!